LiymLab/cfDNA_deconv_benchmark/Deconvolution/MethAtlas/README.md

 MethAtlas does not provide a workflow based on PAT/Beta files.
 To address this limitation, we have developed two scripts: [`ref_atlas_select.py`](https://github.com/LiymLab/cfDNA_deconv_benchmark/tree/main/Deconvolution/MethAtlas/ref_atlas_select.py) and [`gen_mixture.py`](https://github.com/LiymLab/cfDNA_deconv_benchmark/tree/main/Deconvolution/MethAtlas/gen_mixture.py).
 These scripts generate the necessary reference and sample files required by MethAtlas using Beta files.

+Some versions of pandas may encounter exceptions during reading.
+In such cases, we recommend storing the contents of the `cpg_idx` column as an `int` type to resolve the issue.

 A simple execution example is provided in the Jupyter notebook [`MethAtlas_deconv.ipynb`](https://github.com/LiymLab/cfDNA_deconv_benchmark/tree/main/Deconvolution/MethAtlas/MethAtlas_deconv.ipynb), which demonstrates how to use these scripts effectively.

 ## Usage